 7. Go Retro at Evelyn Hills

 If all that outdoor time has got you craving some air conditioning, check out the funky shops of Evelyn Hills.
-One of the city’s first shopping centers, it now features fun shops like long-time tenant Uncle Sam’s Safari Outfitters (for camping gear and outdoor supplies), Handmade Market (a great place for gifts and foodie items) and Arkadia Retrocade (all the old video games you can play for $5).
+One of the city’s first shopping centers, it now features fun shops like long-time tenant Uncle Sam’s Safari Outfitters, Handmade Market (a great place for gifts and foodie items) and Arkadia Retrocade (all the old video games you can play for $5).
 Eat at Hawaiian Brian’s or check out the deli at Ozark Natural Foods.
 If you have a place to cook, pick up fresh seafood at Maudie’s Seafood.

 8. Beyond Fayetteville